How Access to Sustainable Energy Is Transforming Pakistan

 Under EIMS, the firm is providing monitoring and quality assurance services for three major ongoing energy development projects:

-Built in 1976, the Tarbela Hydropower Station had several aging generation units and its switchyard couldn't efficiently transmit energy.
-USAID supported the GoP with $41.5 million in funding for this hydroelectric power station rehab through upgrading three power generation units and a switchyard.
-These upgrades supported by CDM Smith bring an additional 148 MW to the national grid and can provide electricity to one million people.
+Built in 1976, the Tarbela Hydropower Station had several aging generation Units, and its switchyard couldn't reliably and efficiently transmit energy.
+USAID/Pakistan supported the GoP with $25 million in funding for this hydroelectric power station rehab through upgrading one power generation unit and a switchyard.
+CDM Smith provided monitoring and inspection services to successfully implement these upgrades to bring an additional 20 MW to the national grid enough to provide electricity to about 150,000 people.

-CDM Smith is also providing services on the 18.9 MW Kaitu Weir and Affiliated Power and Irrigation Elements under stage 1 of the Kurram Tangi Dam Project.
-USAID is providing $81 million to Pakistan for stage 1.
-In addition to the 18.9 MW electricity that will benefit over 138,000 people, the irrigation system will bring water to 16,380 acres of new land.
+CDM Smith is also providing monitoring and inspection services on the Kaitu Weir and Affiliated Power and Irrigation Elements under Stage 1 of the Kurram Tangi Dam Project.
+USAID is providing $81 million to GoP for this project.
+This project will add 18.4 MW power generation capacity to the national grid enough to benefit 135,000 people, and the irrigation system will bring water to 16,380 acres of new land.

-Under the $150 million Mangla Dam Rehabilitation Project, CDM Smith is extending support to USAID for rehab of eight of the ten power generation units.
-These efforts will increase the generation capacity by 300 MW and enhance its useful life by 30 years.
-This project is expected to provide electricity to 2.2 million people and give a boost to the region's agriculture and industry.
+Under the $150 million Mangla Dam Rehabilitation Project (MDRP), CDM Smith is providing monitoring, inspection, and quality assurance services to USAID/Pakistan for rehabilitation of eight out of the ten power generation units.
+This project will increase the generation capacity by 300 MW and enhance the useful life of Mangla Dam by 30 years.
+The project rehabilitation is expected to provide electricity to 2.2 million people and will also give a boost to the region's agriculture and industry.

-CDM Smith is proud to be a part of these initiatives to increase the country’s power generation capacity through reliable and sustainable sources.
+CDM Smith is proud to support the implementation of these projects to increase the country's power generation capacity through reliable and sustainable sources.

 Mohammad Tufail, chief of party